 Allophanic Orthic Pumice Soils

-MOBL Other soils with a layer of vitric soil material with a base at less than 60 cm from the mineral soil surface and within the B horizon, that overlies a layer which fails to meet the requirements of a vitric soil material but meets the requirements of allophanic soil material (except bulk density).
+MOBL Other soils with a layer of vitric soil material within the B or BC horizon and with a base at less than 60 cm from the mineral soil surface , that overlies a layer which fails to meet the requirements of a vitric soil material but meets the requirements of allophanic soil material (except bulk density).

 Buried-allophanic Orthic Pumice Soils

-MOI Other soils with a Bw that is 30 cm or less thick and has hue 10YR or yellower and chroma 4 or more.
+MOI Other soils with a Bw that is 30 cm or less thick and has hue 10YR or yellower and chroma 4 or less.

 Immature Orthic Pumice Soils